Retirement plans for self-employed workers

 Just because a 412(i) plan was audited and sanctioned for certain items, does not necessarily mean the plan engaged in a listed transaction.
 Some 412(i) plans have been audited and sanctioned for issues not related to listed transactions.

-Companies should carefully evaluate proposed investments in plans such as the Benistar Plan.
+Companies should carefully evaluate proposed investments in such plans.
 The claimed deductions will not be available, and penalties will be assessed for lack of disclosure if the investment is similar to the investments described in Notice 95-34.
 In addition, under IRC 6707A, IRS fines participants a large amount of money for not properly disclosing their participation in listed, reportable or similar transactions; an issue that was not before the Tax Court in either Curcio or McGehee.
 The disclosure needs to be made for every year the participant is in a plan.
 The forms need to be properly filed even for years that no contributions are made.
 I have received numerous calls from participants who did disclose and still got fined because the forms were not filled in properly.
 A plan administrator told me that he assisted hundreds of his participants file forms, and they still all received very large IRS fines for not properly filling in the forms.

 IRS has been attacking all 419 welfare benefit plans, many 412i retirement plans, captive insurance plans with life insurance in them and Section 79 plans.